 I wasn't what I would consider overweight, in my view.
 According to the scale, I was carrying an extra 40 pounds, which I have since left behind due to my diagnosis.
 Just know that weight is going to attract type 2 diabetes-like a magnet.
 If you have a lifestyle of nonexistent physical activity, then type 2 diabetes can be your unwanted guest in the upcoming years.
 Find some ways that work for you to get up and move your body each day.1

-My experiences with diabetes risk factors
+My experiences with type 2 diabetes risk factors

 Nobody knows for sure if or how we will develop type 2 diabetes.
 But, we can use the tools and knowledge about the risk factors to help lower our risks.

 This was my journey, and I know that if I had stayed away from some of these risk factors, I probably could have adopted a healthier lifestyle before it was a little too late.
 These things might have increased my chances of not getting it and staying off medications.
 So, keep taking good care of yourself because if you don't, who will?
 Take control of your actions.
 We don't get any do-overs.

 How often do you or someone else examine your feet?